Norm Macdonald Pays Respect To Burt Reynolds, Inspiration For His Most Iconic ‘Saturday Night Live’ Role

 “Big Burt is up in heaving slapping around little Bert,” Macdonald wrote.

 As Entertainment Weekly noted, Macdonald reflects fondly on the role and said he wanted to bring to life a childhood icon the best way he remembered him.
-As the comedian explained, he specifically wanted to portray the Smokey and the Bandit era Reynolds.
+As the comedian explained, he specifically wanted to portray the Smokey and the Bandit-era Reynolds.

 “The Celebrity Jeopardy sketch — the reason I really did it is because I wanted to do [my] Burt Reynolds [impression],” Macdonald said in an interview with Howard Stern, saying his impression was “Burt Reynolds from 1972.”